 Mission: We put information in the hands of users.

 Brewer Library, Decatur Campus

 The Albert P. Brewer Library is located on the Decatur Campus.
-Books, eBooks, eAudiobooks, magazines, journals, newspapers, books-on-tape, books-on-CD, microform, and reserve shelf materials are available.
+Books, eBooks, magazines and journals, newspapers, books-on-tape, books-on-CD, literary periodicals in microform, and Reserve materials are included in the holdings.